 The Lightweight Original

 If you’re a festival-goer, on a tight budget or going on a hiking trip, roll mats are a good choice.
-You can attach them to a pack easily and they provide some insulation, especially if they are foil-backed, although there are more luxurious sleeping options available if comfort is important to you.
+You can attach them to a pack easily and they provide some insulation, especially if they are foil-backed.
+There are more luxurious sleeping options available if comfort is important to you.

 Though self-inflating camping mats are just as light and compact, a roll mat won’t be at risk of a puncture due to its durable foam construction.